Living in Harmony (The Prisoner): Plot summary

 Number Six asks Kathy to escape with him, but while he is clearing the way the Judge gets the Kid to kidnap Kathy.
 However, the Kid takes it too far and strangles her to death.
 Number Six finds her and buries her.
 He then turns in his badge but picks up the gun, has a showdown with the Kid and kills him.
 The Judge arrives with several armed men and upon learning of Kathy's death gives Number Six the ultimatum to work for him or be killed.
 Although Number Six picks off the Judge's men, he is then shot by the Judge.
 He awakens lying on the floor of the empty saloon.
 He is wearing his usual Village clothes rather than Western wear, along with headphones and a microphone.
 All the characters that he saw are present only as paper cutouts.

-Number Six wanders groggily out of Harmony and finds that it is just an annex of the Village.
+Number Six wanders groggily out of Harmony and finds that it is just an annexe of the Village.
 He rushes to the Green Dome and finds the Judge (the new Number Two) and the Kid (Number Eight).
 Number Six glowers at them, notices Kathy (Number Twenty-two), and walks out disdainfully.
 Number Two and Number Eight discuss the failure of their experiment.
 Number Twenty-two is obviously distressed and rushes out of the Green Dome.
 Number Eight follows her back to the saloon, calls her "Kathy," and starts strangling her as if the role-playing were continuing.
 She screams.
 Number Six hears and rushes over, but too late.
 Number Twenty-two dies in his arms, in her last words wishing it had all been real.
 Number Two arrives and Number Eight frantically throws himself off the saloon balcony to his death.